ServiceComposer/ServiceComposer.AspNetCore/docs/model-binding.md

 ```
 <sup><a href='/src/Snippets.NetCore3x/ModelBinding/ModelBindingUsageHandler.cs#L15-L21' title='Snippet source file'>snippet source</a> | <a href='#snippet-net-core-3x-model-binding-request' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

+> The class name is irrelevant.
+The name of the properties marked as `FromRoute` or `[FromQueryString]` must match the route data names or query string keys names.
+The name for the body, or form, property is irrelevant.

+Once the models are defined they can be used as follows:

 <!-- snippet: net-core-3x-model-binding-bind-body-and-route-data -->
 <a id='snippet-net-core-3x-model-binding-bind-body-and-route-data'></a>